Alphabetical list:

 Chronic prostatitis/chronic pelvic pain syndrome - prevalence

 The annual prevalence in the general population of chronic pelvic pain syndrome is 0.5%.
 38% of primary care providers, when presented with a vignette of a man with CPPS, indicate that they have never seen such a patient.
 However, the overall prevalence of symptoms suggestive of CP/CPPS is 6.3%.
-The role of the prostate was questoned in the etiology of CP/CPPS when both men and women in the general population were tested using the (1) National Institutes of Health Chronic Prostatitis ...Section: Prostatitis
+The role of the prostate was questoned in the etiology of CP/CPPS when both men and women in the general population were tested ...Section: Prostatitis